deepStorage/AWS-SAA-C03/README.md

 # Elastic IP addresses (IPv4)

 An Elastic IP address is a public IPv4 address that you can allocate to your account.
 You can associate it to and disassociate it from instances as you require

+# Elastic network interfaces / Network interface
+An elastic network interface is a logical networking component in a VPC that represents a virtual network card.
+It can include the following attributes:

+* A primary private IPv4 address from the IPv4 address range of your VPC
+* A primary IPv6 address from the IPv6 address range of your VPC
+* One or more secondary private IPv4 addresses from the IPv4 address range of your VPC
+* One Elastic IP address (IPv4) per private IPv4 address
+* One public IPv4 address
+* One or more IPv6 addresses
+* One or more security groups
+* A MAC address
+* A source/destination check flag
+* A description

+**Source/destination checking**
+You can enable or disable source/destination checks, which ensure that the instance is either the source or the destination of any traffic that it receives.
+Source/destination checks are **enabled** by default.
+You must **disable** source/destination checks if the instance runs services such as network address translation, routing, or firewalls.